-Build your Data Architecture like you would build your Skincare Routine
+Building your Data Architecture vs. your Skincare Routine

 Much like flawless skin, insightful data is not a given.